ibm-cloud-docs/cis-cli-plugin/cis-cli-plugin.md

 ]
 }
 ```
+{: codeblock}

+`-s, --json-str`
-- **-s, --json-str**: *Deprecated*.
+:   *Deprecated*.
 The JSON data used to change the custom certificates' priority.

+`-j, --json-file`
-- **-j, --json-file**: *Deprecated*.
+:   *Deprecated*.
 A file contains input JSON data.

+`-i, --instance`
-- **-i, --instance**: Instance name or ID.
+:   Instance name or ID.
 If not set, the context instance specified by `ibmcloud cis instance-set INSTANCE` is used.

+`--output`
-- **--output**: Specify output format, only JSON is supported.
+:   Specify output format, only JSON is supported.

 #### Examples
 {: #change-priority-custom-examples}